C2SM/icon4py/model/README.md

 It includes the following packages:

 - `atmosphere/dycore`: Contains implementations of the dynamical core of the ICON model
+- `atmosphere/diffusion`: Contains the implementation of diffusion in the ICON model
 - `common`: Contains shared functionality that is required by multiple components.
+- `driver`: Contains the driving code for the model

 ## Installation Instructions